yokawasa/azure-container-labs/labs/helper-k8s-kubectl.md

 wildfly   3         3         3            3           1h
 ```

-## Update the kubernete app:
+## Update the kubernete app

 First of all, prepare a new container image for the app and push it to a container registry.

-### Option1: Update the app by running "kubectl set image":
+### Option1: Update the app by running "kubectl set image"

 Suppose you upgrade the container image for the app from tag version 1.0 to 1.1, run the following command:

 ```
 kubectl set image deploy wildfly wildfly=<acrLoginServer>/yoichikawasaki/wildfly-ticketmonster-ha:1.1 --record
 ```
-### Option2: Update the app by running "kubectl apply":
+### Option2: Update the app by running "kubectl apply"

 Suppose you upgrade the container image for the app from tag version 1.0 to 1.1, Replace the container image part of kubernetes/wildfly-server.yaml file with the container name:tag: